osg-htc/docs/docs/other/install-gwms-frontend.md

         vo = %RED%<NAME OF VIRTUAL ORGANIZATION>%ENDCOLOR%

-    Additionally, in each `[PILOT <NAME>]` section, you must specify how the proxy's VOMS attributes will be signed by setting `use_voms_server`:
+    Additionally, in each `[PILOT <NAME>]` section, you must specify how the proxy's VOMS attributes will be signed by setting `use_voms_server`.
+Choose one of the following options:

     - To directly sign the VOMS attributes (recommended), you must have access to the `vo`'s certificate and key.
       Specify the paths to the `vo` certificate and key, and optionally, the VOMS attribute (e.g. `/osg/Role=NULL/Capability=NULL` for the OSG VO):

             use_voms_server = %RED%false%ENDCOLOR%
             vo_cert = %RED%<PATH TO THE PILOT CERTIFICATE>%ENDCOLOR%